Bishop Creek Canyon

 How To Get There

-Take CA Highway 168 (West Line Street) from Bishop and head west toward the mountains.
+If you need to drive up, take CA Highway 168 (West Line Street) from Bishop and head west toward the mountains.
 Soon enough, the road starts winding its way uphill and after a 20-minute drive you quickly approach the decision point where you choose your destination, described below.
 (There are no fueling opportunities in Bishop Creek Canyon so fill up before you drive up.)

 Turn left at the clearly marked road sign for South Lake about 15 miles from Bishop.